Ritik2026/power-bi/README.md

 # power-bi
-sales analysis of online superstore ,ETL many more
+ZARA sales analysis by power bi ETL and all important concept of power bi using diffreent module in it